New rental assistance and homeless system performance measures

-Commerce will be working on a comprehensive program design with the steering committee that includes eviction prevention rental assistance and project-based vouchers.
+Commerce will work on a comprehensive program design with the steering committee, including eviction prevention rental assistance and project-based vouchers.

 Eviction prevention rental assistance

 Commerce aims to make the new state eviction rental assistance funds available to counties in July 2022.
 This timing seeks to ensure no gaps in rental assistance funding as counties spend down funds made available in response to the COVID-19 pandemic in 2020 and 2021.
-Therefore, robust stakeholder engagement to support Commerce with program design will need to be completed by April 30, 2022.
+Therefore, robust stakeholder engagement to support Commerce with program design must be completed by April 30, 2022.

 Per the statutory requirement, the Department of Commerce must develop performance measures and benchmarks for the Eviction Prevention Rental Assistance Program that promote equitable program access and outcomes for specific communities of color.
 Commerce will develop these measures and benchmarks in consultation with stakeholder groups and may choose to apply these performance measures to a broader set of programs beyond the statutory requirement.

 County lead grantees and subgrantees

 Counties and other organizations currently contracting with the Department of Commerce under the Consolidated Homeless Grant (CHG) and Systems Demonstration Grant (SDG) programs and their subcontractors are invited to participate in workshops during January to make recommendations to the Steering Committee on a set of performance metrics for each county receiving new funding from the Home Security Fund (60% of the new revenue) for the eviction prevention rental assistance.

 Participants will meet during the following times in January 2022.